Protocols for Packet Quantum Network Intercommunication: Transport Layer: Quantum Transmission Control Protocol

-Then measuring $S$ in the computational basis will give us the outcome $0^k$.
-Otherwise, if the measurement outcome is nonzero, the receiver knows that at least one qubit error has occurred.
+where $\textbf{a},\textbf{b}$ denote the error syndrome for Pauli $X$ and $Z$, and $E_{\textbf{a},\textbf{b}}$ is a corresponding error operator.
+If there is no logical error, measuring system $S$ in the computational basiswould tell us an appropriate recovery operation and we can recover the original state.
 It could be the case that some error occurs but the measurement outcome is $0^k$, which will lead to a decoding error.
-This situation occurs with a small chance if the check function is chosen appropriately.
+This situation occurs with a small chance if the QECC is chosen appropriately.}